-Majors take courses in structural, environmental, geotechnical, and hydraulic engineering.
-The program of study is broad, rigorous, rewarding and relevant to the needs of the Army.
-Graduates of the CE major are well prepared for professional practice and for subsequent graduate study in a variety of disciplines.
+The Civil Engineering curriculum is broad, rigorous, rewarding and relevant to the needs of the Army and the profession.
+The program is accredited by the Engineering Accreditation Commission of ABET.
+Graduates of the CE major are well prepared for professional practice, including licensure, and for subsequent graduate study in a variety of disciplines.

 Questions: COL Joe Hanus , CE Program Director